4imothy/math_scripts/README.md

 # Math Scripts

-Collection of scripts to run from command line.
+Collection of math scripts to run from command line.

 #### Scripts
 **Linear Algebra:**